 That’s why I enrolled in some of the most evolutionary-intensive courses available while completing my science degree.
 I didn’t used to care much about evolution, until learning about the consequences of worldviews claiming that humans have no Creator.
 True, evolution often just refers to genetic variation arising within kinds of living things over time, thanks to processes like mutation and selection that cause genetic information losses.
 But evolution can also mean a go-to framework for decoupling humanity from God.
 And while Christians have different interpretations of how God created humanity, it’s still a central tenet of Christianity that humans are made in His image.
 However, it’s a central tenet of secular humanism that humans arose naturalistically.
 This is the view taught exclusively to millions of students worldwide.

-Best of all, I believe those same practical steps and tools which can help Christian students think critically in humanist education can also help any Christian think critically in broader humanist society.
+Best of all, I believe those same practical steps and tools which can help Christian students think critically in secular education can also help any Christian think critically in broader secular society.
 As culture accelerates away from a Christian worldview, equipping disciples worldwide to respectfully navigate ‘post-Christian’ societies is growing more important than ever.
 This process will involve not only individual disciples themselves, but also their wider churches, families and communities.

 It won’t be easy, but we’ve got to start somewhere.